adrybakov/rad-tools/docs/source/user-guide/tb2j-extractor.rst

-If :ref:`--output_name <tb2j-extractor_output-name>` is not provided the result is passed to the console, otherwise it is written to the file with first 3 lines giving information about the source of exchange and datetime.
+If :ref:`--output_name <tb2j-extractor_output-name>` is not provided the result is passed to the console, otherwise it is written to the file with first 3 lines giving information about the source of exchange and date, time.

 Exchange types
 ==============